chillakalyan/chillakalyan/README.md

 - 💻 I work with **Verilog and TL-Verilog** to build and understand hardware components including pipelines, ALUs, and system-level designs, while exploring their integration with **RISC-V processor architectures**.

+- 🤖 I have also completed **5+ projects in Artificial Intelligence and Machine Learning**, working with **Python, data analysis, model training, and applied ML techniques** to solve practical problems.

-- 🌱 I’m currently learning **RISC-V privilege architecture, QEMU internals, system-level debugging, and hardware/software co-design**.
+- 🌱 I’m currently learning **RISC-V privilege architecture, QEMU internals, system-level debugging, hardware/software co-design, and advanced computer architecture concepts**.

-- 🧪 I enjoy building experimental projects on **Makerchip.com** to prototype hardware pipelines and explore TL-Verilog concepts.

-- 👯 I’m looking to collaborate on **RISC-V systems, TL-Verilog experimentation, QEMU debugging tools, and open-source computer architecture research projects**.

 - 🤝 I’m looking for help with **architectural checkpointing techniques and RTL simulation workflows in the OpenPiton ecosystem**
   https://github.com/PrincetonUniversity/openpiton